Log on to the Container Service console.

 - Cluster: Select the cluster on which the application will be deployed.

 - Update: The update method of the application.
 Select Standard Release or Blue-Green Release.
-For details, see Introductions on release strategies.
+For more information, see Overview of release policies.

 - Description: Enter the information of the application.
 This field is optional.
 The entered description cannot exceed 1024 characters and will be displayed on the Application List page.